 Violinist Dianne Pettipaw is an active freelance musician performing with orchestral and chamber music groups in the Boston area.
 She holds the position of principal second violin with the Boston Ballet Orchestra, which has included solo performances in 1991, 2004, 2006, and 2011.
 She has also performed in BBC productions of ballet choreographed for dance and solo violin.
 She performs regularly with Emmanuel Music, including the weekly Bach cantatas, the Emmanuel Concert Series, and performed with the Orchestra of Emmanuel Music on its 2005 European tour.
 She performs regularly with the Cantata Singers Orchestra, the Handel and Haydn Society, Pro Arte Chamber Orchestra, and the Boston Pops Esplanade Orchestra, which has included cross-country tours and as well as five tours in Japan.
 Ms Pettipaw regularly plays chamber music and in violin-and-piano recitals in Boston and Brookline, MA.
 She has taught violin in her studio since 1970.
 Ms Pettipaw studied at Boston University with Roman Totenberg and Raphael Bronstein.

-Violist Mary Ruth Ray, an internationally-known performer, has received acclaim throughout the United States, Europe, and Russia.
-As violist of the Lydian String Quartet, she has been awarded prizes at competitions in France, England, and Canada, and is a 1984 winner of the Naumburg Award for Excellence in Chamber Music, resulting in debuts at Carnegie Hall, Alice Tully Hall, and the Library of Congress.
-Ms. Ray has performed as guest artist with the Fromm Series at Harvard University, the Boston Symphony Orchestra, the Boston Modern Orchestra Project, the Bard Music Festival, Apple Hill Chamber Players, Boston Musica Viva, and Juneau Jazz and Classics, and was invited to present a featured concert/demonstration of the Bach Cello Suites for the 13th International Viola Congress.
-She is a recording artist with CRI, Nonesuch, Centaur, Harmonia Mundi, New World, and Tzadik Records.
+Mary Ruth Ray (1956-2013) (viola) was an internationally known performer who received critical acclaim throughout the United States, Europe and Russia.
+As violist of the Lydian String Quartet, she was awarded prizes at competitions in France, England and Canada, and was a 1984 winner of the Naumburg Award for Excellence in Chamber Music, resulting in debuts at Carnegie Hall, Alice Tully Hall and the Library of Congress.
+Ms. Ray performed as guest artist with the Fromm Series at Harvard University, the Boston Symphony Orchestra, the Boston Modern Orchestra Project, the Bard Music Festival, Apple Hill Chamber Players, Boston Musica Viva, and Juneau Jazz and Classics, and was invited to present a featured concert/demonstration of the Bach Cello Suites for the 13th International Viola Congress.
+She was a recording artist with CRI, Nonesuch, Centaur, Harmonia Mundi, New World, and Tzadik Records.
 Mary Ruth ("U.V.")
-Ray has been a faculty member at Brandeis University since 1980, teaching viola and chamber music, and was appointed Chair of the Music Department at Brandeis in 2005.
+Ray was a faculty member at Brandeis University from 1980 to 2013, teaching viola and chamber music, and was appointed Chair of the Music Department at Brandeis in 2005.

 Hailed as a “superb cellist” and as “sonorous and panoramic” in The Boston Globe, David Russell maintains a vigorous schedule both as soloist and as collaborator in the US and Europe.
 He was appointed to the teaching faculty of Wellesley College in 2005 and currently serves as Director of Chamber Music.
 He is a busy performer in the Boston area, making regular appearances with such ensembles as Pro Arte Chamber Orchestra, the New England String Ensemble, Cantata Singers and Ensemble, and Emmanuel Music.
 He served as Principal Cello of Opera Boston from 2006 to 2011.
 A strong advocate and performer of new music, Russell has performed with such ensembles as Boston Modern Orchestra Project, Firebird Ensemble, Music on the Edge, Dinosaur Annex, and the Fromm Players at Harvard.
 Recent projects include recordings of works by Eric Moe, Lee Hyla, Tamar Diesendruck, Chen Yi, and Roger Zahab, premieres of Laurie San Martin’s Cello Concerto with the Fort Worth Symphony, Eric Moe’s “Mud Wrestling at the O.K.
 Corral” for cello and piano, and new works for solo cello by Andrew Rindfleisch, Sam Nichols, and John Mallia.
 Recordings on Tzadik, Centaur, CRI, Albany Records, and New World Records